-- Let d be the Euclidean distance of source s and destination t - Let c be the sum of the distances of the links of the shortest path in the Delaunay Triangulation - It was shown that $c = \Theta(d)$ ٠ - Two problems: ٠ - 1) How do we find this best route in the DT?
-With flooding?!? - 2) How do we find the DT at all in a distributed fashion? - and even worse: The DT contains edges that are not in the UDG, that is, nodes that cannot hear each other are "neighbors" on DT you hit destination t.
+- Let d be the Euclidean distance of source s and destination t - Let c be the sum of the distances of the links of the shortest path in the Delaunay Triangulation - It was shown that $c = \Theta(d)$ - Three problems: - 1) How do we find this best route in the DT?
+With flooding?!? - 2) How do we find the DT at all in a distributed fashion? - 3) Worse: The DT contains edges that are not in the UDG, that is, nodes that cannot receive each other are "neighbors" in the DT